 You see, the way to play the bongo like the pros of Cuba is by using your fingers and the palms of your hands.
 You will only be using these parts of your body for striking the surface of the drumheads.

 Mind you, it is only the edge of the bongo drumheads that you will be striking.
-This is the basic.
 You can always move on to the next step in bongo playing.
-You can try “glissando” that involves rubbing your middle finger across the drumhead.
+You can try “glissando” which involves rubbing your middle finger across the drumhead.
 It should be a walk in the park from here on.

 Many people shun away from the tambourine because it lacks the appeal of more ‘mainstream’ musical instruments.
 It is not as classic as a piano or a violin.
 It also lacks the oomph of a drum set or the power of a French horn.
 It is also quite rare to find tambourines in an orchestra.

 However, if you are fond of folk music, then you know that the tambourine is more important than any other instrument.
 This hand percussion instrument is a mainstay in folk music in Turkey, Greece, Iran, and Italy.

 Oh, before I forget.
 Have you ever attended mass at a gospel church where you have the choir singing praises to the beat and rhythm of a tambourine?
 The instrument also has its place in rock, country, and pop music.
 I have also heard it played in samba.